howprice/invaders-emulator/README.md

 - BUG: Why does pressing F12 crash the application

 - Get rid of Machine.memorySizeBytes
-- Update memory window to select Chunk to view, which is guaranteed to be a single contiguous block
+- Update memory window to select Chunk to view, which is guaranteed to be a single contiguous block.
 - Debugger
-  - Step Over (F10)
-    - Store temporary "step over" breakpoint on next instruction before stepping
   - Step Out (Shift+F11)
     - Step to next Return instruction?
   - Load Computer Archaeology annotated disassembly and memory files to auto annotate!